dolthub/docs/content/reference/sql/version-control/branches.md

 ## Branches and transactions

 The set of branches and their HEAD commits are established at transaction start time.
-Changes made to the set of branches or their HEAD commits will not be visible to this session until a new transaction begins.
+Changes made to the set of branches or their HEAD commits in other transactions will not be visible to this session until a new transaction begins.

 ## Restrictions on committing to multiple branches in a single transaction